 While I was there, my mother was rushed to the hospital due to having water in her lungs, the issue was addressed and she was back home the same day.
 This seemed to be an ongoing problem for my mother, however with the right medication, it has since been resolved.

 Reverse Diabetes - 3 Months Later

-Now, I had thought my doctor was going to be upset but once he had a look at the results from my blood work he was in shock to see that I was able to reverse diabetes and get my HbA1c down to 5.7 mmol/L. Woohoo, my blood sugar dropped big time and we decided to cut my Metformin dose in half to 500 mg/day.
+Now, I had thought my doctor was going to be upset but once he had a look at the bloodwork results he was in shock.
+I was able to reverse diabetes and get my HbA1c down to 5.7 mmol/L. Woohoo, my blood sugar dropped big time and we decided to cut my Metformin dose in half to 500 mg/day.

-***Update – no longer on any meds and am able to keep my blood sugars at 5.7 without any medications.
+***Update no longer on any meds and am able to keep my blood sugars at 5.7 without any medications.